jufercar/jufercar/docs/about.md

 I believe that the most significant breakthroughs in science come from:

-1. **Asking the right questions** – Starting with clear, focused hypotheses
+1. **Asking the right questions** – Starting with clear, focused hypotheses.
-2. **Using the right tools** – Leveraging cutting-edge technology and methodology
+2. **Using the right tools** – Leveraging cutting-edge technology and methodology.
-3. **Collaborating effectively** – Working across disciplines and sharing knowledge
+3. **Collaborating effectively** – Working across disciplines and sharing knowledge.
-4. **Staying curious** – Never losing the wonder that first sparked my love for science
+4. **Staying curious** – Never losing the wonder that first sparked my love for science.

 ---